cirosantilli/markdown-style-guide/index.md

 ### Header case

-- use an upper case letter as the first letter of a header, unless it is a word that always starts with lowercase letters, e.g. computer code.
+-   Use an upper case letter as the first letter of a header, unless it is a word that always starts with lowercase letters, e.g. computer code.

     Good: